The 6 best thin pillows - editor-approved for perfect sleep

 A more expensive option compared to other pillows

 The Hybrid pillow is also made using Simba's well-known Stratos fabric, which is designed to keep air flowing through the pillow and acts as a temperature regulator.
-And during our nights of testing, we found this function worked well (though not flawlessly)—the pillow didn't heat up and we stayed fairly cool all the way through until the morning.
+During our nights of testing, I found this function worked well (though not flawlessly)—the pillow didn't heat up and I stayed fairly cool all the way through until the morning.

 The best breathable thin pillow